monsara/art/README.md

 -   Using PHP server
 -   Using Fatch API to post form data to the server
 -   Informing еру user about the progress of posting form data to the server
+-   Using mask for input with phone nomber
+-   Text validation for text inputs (only allow cyrillic characters and numbers)

 ## Libs, frameworks